It’s interesting how I failed at becoming an alcoholic! Here is my story.

 As I began to get better I was at a birthday party in a Japanese restaurant with a group of friends.
 I remember how much I liked sake when I was in Japan so I ordered one and then another and then another.
 After three servings of sake, one of the people at the table ordered a bottle of sake so I had three more.
 I did not feel anything, which was interesting because when I was younger my friends would always joke about what a cheap drunk I was; after one or two glasses of wine I would be telling jokes and be very funny.

-After six servings of sake, I was not at all inebriated.
-No funny Diana, telling jokes.
+After six servings of sake, I was not at all inebriated at all.
+There was no funny Diana, telling jokes.
 When I went to the washroom and looked in the mirror; I saw a very red face.
 That was the only sign I had at that moment from the alcohol.
 If only that was the only side effect.
 What happened after that is memorable enough to put me off drinking forever.
 I had a hangover for six months!

 Do I ever drink alcohol now?

-No, and I am not at all interested in having even one sip.
+No, and I’m not at all interested in having even one sip.
 I know how it makes my body feel and value vibrant health more.
 I do not miss it at all.
-No self-control required.
-That glass of expensive red wine does not look appealing to me not even for one sip.
+No self-control is required.
+That glass of expensive red wine does not look appealing, not even for one sip.
 I can be silly and fun without it and be naturally high.
 No need for a substance to that.
 Best of all I am left full of vibrant energy after parties.

 In our testing, we always find that alcohol lowers the vitality of everyone which includes me.